India has loved marine animals such as fish, shrimp, oyster, lobster, crab, eel, squid – along with its rich culinary traditions – for centuries.

-For the coastal regions like Maharashtra, Bengal, Karnataka & Kerala, Indian fishes are not just the food, But their way of living.
+For the coastal regions like Maharashtra, Bengal, Karnataka & Kerala, Indian fishes are not just the food, but their way of living.

-So without further adieu, let’s get started!
+So without further ado, let’s get started!

 Types of Fish in India